barmalei/zebkit/src/jekyll/docs.layouts.md

           }
           return { width:psW, height:psH };
        },
-       // define rules how children components of the
+       // define rules how child components of the
        // given "target" have to be ordered function doLayout(target) {
           var x = target.getTop(), y = target.getLeft();